Increase EPC ratings for your flats with precise solar energy allocation

 Improve the carbon savings (DER) and the running costs of the building.

-By allocating the specific kWp to each flat needs, you can add the exact SAP points required to achieve your EPC goals.
+By allocating the specific solar allocation (kWp) associated to each flat, you can add the exact SAP points required to achieve your EPC goals.
 This table shows how modular house builder TopHat have specified the exact kWp to each flat to bring them all from a varying EPC C to a level EPC B.

-Flat Type Count kWh per year SAP Rating EPC Band kWp SAP Rating EPC Band SAP Score Increase
+Flat Type SAP Rating EPC Band kWp Allocation SAP Score Increase New SAP Rating New EPC Band

 Get a free assessment of your portfolio